Ford to build $3.5B electric vehicle battery plant in Mich.

 The plant was revealed Monday at a meeting of the Michigan Strategic Fund, which approved a large tax incentive package for the project near the junction of Interstates 94 and 69.

-Gabby Bruno, director of economic development for Ford, said there was “no lack of competition for this project.”
-She said Michigan “competed against numerous states and countries” to secure the investment.

-About $210 million for the Ford plant came from Michigan’s Strategic Outreach and Attraction Reserve Fund, known as SOAR, set up to lure industry and jobs to the state.
+About $210 million came from Michigan’s Strategic Outreach and Attraction Reserve Fund, known as SOAR, set up to lure industry and jobs to the state.
 But the total size of the incentive package wasn’t clear.

 The SOAR Fund has received nearly $1.8 billion from the state’s general fund since it was first created in December of 2021.

-The tax-relief bill, which still needs to be approved by the state Senate, where Democrats hold a two-seat majority, has been heavily criticized by Republicans for giving too little to taxpayers and too much to large corporations.
+The tax-relief bill, which still needs state Senate approval, has been heavily criticized by Republicans for giving too little to taxpayers and too much to large corporations.

+Last summer, Ford announced that CATL will make lithium-iron-phosphate battery packs for Mustang Mach-E electric SUVs in North America this year and for F-150 Lightning electric trucks early in 2024 “creating more capacity for high-demand products.”
+The batteries at first would come from China, then be switched to the Michigan plant in 2026, Ford said.

+The company expects to be able to produce electric vehicles at a rate of 600,000 per year by late this year.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.